Peloton's controversial holiday ad costs investors

 Patterson, who has an "outperform" rating on the shares, wrote that Peloton has been a meme, or image that went viral on the internet, in the past, but sales were not impacted.

-Peloton drew the wrath of the social-media world on Tuesday after its holiday commercial, which depicts a woman who's surprised with a Peloton bike for Christmas and documents her workouts over the course of the year, was deemed “sexist” by some viewers because of how she looks at her husband for approval.
+Peloton drew the wrath of the social media world Tuesday after its holiday commercial, which depicts a woman who's surprised with a Peloton bike for Christmas and documents her workouts over the course of the year, was deemed “sexist” by some viewers because of how she looks at her husband for approval.

-Reaction to the spot, which has received nearly 3.5 million views on YouTube, has been overwhelmingly negative, registering more than 14,000 thumbs down and only 6,300 thumbs up.
+Reaction to the spot, which has received nearly 3.5 million views on YouTube, has been overwhelmingly negative, registering more than 14,000 thumbs-down and only 6,300 thumbs-up.

 EXXON'S DAYS AS DOG OF THE DOW ARE OVER: BANK OF AMERICA